aiaugments-collab/monitoring-quickstart/web/ui/README.md

 The `ui` directory contains the following subdirectories:

-* `mantine-ui`: The new (3.x) React-based web UI for Prometheus.
+* `mantine-ui`: The new (3.x) React-based web UI for AI MonitorIQ.
-* `react-app`: The old (2.x) React-based web UI for Prometheus.
+* `react-app`: The old (2.x) React-based web UI for AI MonitorIQ.
-* `modules`: Shared npm modules for PromQL code editing via [CodeMirror](https://codemirror.net/), which are used by both React apps and external consumers (like [Thanos](https://thanos.io/)).
+* `modules`: Shared npm modules for MonitorQL code editing via [CodeMirror](https://codemirror.net/), which are used by both React apps and external consumers (like [Thanos](https://thanos.io/)).
 * `static`: The build output directory for both React apps.
-The files in this directory are compiled into the Prometheus binary unless built-in assets are disabled (see the section on this below).
+The files in this directory are compiled into the AI MonitorIQ binary unless built-in assets are disabled (see the section on this below).

-The directory also contains helper files for building and compiling the UI assets for both React application versions into the Prometheus binary.
+The directory also contains helper files for building and compiling the UI assets for both React application versions into the AI MonitorIQ binary.

-Prometheus serves the new UI by default, but you can still use the Prometheus server feature flag `--enable-feature=old-ui` to switch back to the old UI for the time being.
+AI MonitorIQ serves the new UI by default, but you can still use the AI MonitorIQ server feature flag `--enable-feature=old-ui` to switch back to the old UI for the time being.

 While both the `mantine-ui` and `modules` directories are part of the same shared npm workspace, the old UI in the `react-app` directory has been separated out of the workspace setup, since its dependencies were too incompatible to integrate.